MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/create-edit-powerbi-report-dataset-components.md

 > [!NOTE]
 > The Power BI dataset parameter types *Any* and *Binary* are not supported in the Power BI integration with Power Apps solutions.

-In this section you'll see the options you have for configuring how a Power BI dataset parameter is going to get its value when the solution is deployed in a different environment.
+In this section the options you have for configuring how a Power BI dataset parameter is going to get its value when the solution is deployed in a different environment are displayed.

-1. Go to your Power Apps environment > Solutions.
+1. Go to your Power Apps environment > **Solutions**.

 1. Create a solution.